Henry Wingo: Molde FK

 On August 12, 2019, Wingo moved to Norwegian Eliteserien side Molde FK, reuniting him with former Sounder Magnus Wolff Eikrem.
 He made his debut for the club on October 21, when he came in as an 89th-minute substitute in Molde's 3–1 win against Haugesund.
 In 1 1/2 seasons with Molde, Wingo made 23 league appearances and scored two goals in the Eliteserien.
 He made a further 8 appearances for the club in both the UEFA Europa League and the UEFA Champions League.

 Ferencváros

 On January 18, 2021, Ferencváros announced through its Twitter account that the club had signed Wingo from Molde.
 Wingo made his debut for the club on January 27, coming on in the 80th minute in a 3–0 win against Budafoki MTE.

-On 5 May 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.
+On May 5, 2023, he won the 2022–23 Nemzeti Bajnokság I with Ferencváros, after Kecskemét lost 1–0 to Honvéd at the Bozsik Aréna on the 30th matchday.

-On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

-On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

 At the end of the 2023–24 Nemzeti Bajnokság I season, he left the club.

 Toronto FC

 After leaving Ferencváros, Wingo subsequently signed with Major League Soccer side Toronto FC on July 18, 2024.
+On July 3, 2026, Toronto FC bought out the remainder of his contract.